 Physical Inactivity And Overweight

-Physical inactivity and excess body weight accounts for about 25 to 33 percent of colorectal cancer incidences, and overweight men are worse hit than women when it comes to colon cancer.21
+Physical inactivity and excess body weight together account for about 25 to 33% of colorectal cancer incidences, and overweight men have a higher risk of colon cancer than overweight women.21

 Diseases And Conditions

 If you have ulcerative colitis and Crohn’s Disease, stay alert.
 There’s a 4 to 20 times risk of the inflammatory condition worsening into colorectal cancer.23